TugboatQA/CraftCMS/README.md

 This is a [configuration file](https://github.com/TugboatQA/craftcms/blob/master/.tugboat/config.yml) for spinning up a new Craft 3 site in Tugboat.
 It uses Composer to download the latest version of Craft 3 and spin up a clean LAMP stack.

 Tugboat is free to use.
 It comes in handy to automatically build out a fully working version of the site for every pull request, branch or tag.
+The full tutorial is [over here](https://tugboat.qa/2018/08/14/Free-Continuous-Integration-for-Craft-3).

 ## Installation